-If you’re looking at Bosch induction cooktop reviews, it’s probably because you’ve seen one at a friend’s place or in a showroom and you’ve been impressed.
+If you’re looking at Bosch induction cooktop reviews, it’s probably because you’ve seen an induction cooktop at a friend’s place or in a showroom and you’ve been curious.

 Bosch induction cooktops look great, but are they any good?
 This Bosch review provides details on six Bosch induction cooktops and covers both 30-inch and 36-inch models.

-If you’re in a hurry and want to skip forward to read about a specific model please use the links below, otherwise read on.
+If you’re in a hurry to read the Bosch induction cooktop reviews and want to skip forward to read about a specific model please use the links below, otherwise read on.

 How many burners do you use together?